labsyspharm/harvardtissueatlas/_atlas-datasets/wu-temko-maliga-2022-file-list.md

 Each folder corresponds to a patient sample (N).
 The following files are available for each patient and are located on [Synapse (synID syn32529019)](https://www.synapse.org/#!Synapse:syn32529019/wiki/618223) or on Amazon Web Services (AWS).

 Free account registration is required to download files from Synapse.
-Files available through AWS S3 are made available using a “requester pays” model.
-The person downloading the data must have an AWS account, and AWS will charge the user's account $0.10/GB for downloading all or part of the data.
-Images and metadata are available in the bucket at the following location: s3://wu-temko-maliga-2022
+Files available through AWS S3 are available in the bucket at the following location: s3://wu-temko-maliga-2022

 |File Type     | Description                                                                        | Location|
 |--------      | ------------ ----------------------------------------------------------------------|---------|